 Note: Exchange rate EUR1 = DKK7.45

 In Denmark, all of the cost components above are covered by the investors, except for the costs of the transformer station and the main transmission cable to the coast, which are covered by TSOs in the respective areas.
 The total costs of each of the two offshore farms are around €260 million.

 In comparison to land-based turbines, the main differences in the cost structure are related to two issues:

 - Foundations are considerably more expensive for offshore turbines.
 The costs depend on both the sea depth and the type of foundation being built (at Horns Rev monopiles were used, while the turbines at Nysted are erected on concrete gravity foundations).
-For a conventional turbine situated on land, the foundations’ share of the total cost is normally around 5-9%.
-As an average of the two projects mentioned above, this percentage is 21% (see Table 2.8), and thus considerably more expensive than for onshore sites.
+For a conventional turbine situated on land, the foundations’ share of the total cost is normally around 5-9 per cent, while the average of the two projects mentioned above is 21 per cent (see Table 2.8), and thus considerably more expensive.
 However, since considerable experience will be gained through these two wind farms, a further optimisation of foundations can be expected in future projects.

 - Transformer stations and sea transmission cables increase costs.
 Connections between turbines and the centrally located transformer station, and from there to the coast, generate additional costs.
-For Horns Rev and Nysted wind farms, the average cost share for the transformer station and sea transmission cables is 21% (see Table 2.8), of which a small proportion (5%) goes on the internal grid between turbines.
+For the Horns Rev and Nysted wind farms, the average cost share for the transformer station and sea transmission cables is 21 per cent (see Table 2.8), of which a small proportion (5 per cent) goes on the internal grid between turbines.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.